abhi18av/nf-tower-docusaurus/docs/compute_slurm.md

 [Slurm Workload Manager](https://slurm.schedmd.com/overview.html) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.

-:::caution "Support for remote batch schedulers is an incubating feature" This feature enables Tower to connect to remote cloud or on-premise clusters and launch pipelines.
+:::caution Support for remote batch schedulers is an incubating feature This feature enables Tower to connect to remote cloud or on-premise clusters and launch pipelines.
 :::